Faculty and Courses

 About the Professor

-Alessandro Toti is an architecture historian, trained in Rome and London.
-He is completing his PhD degree at the Bartlett, UCL in Architecture History & Theory with a research on West Berlin Marxist architecture groups at the turn of the 1970s.
+Alessandro Toti is an historian of architecture trained in Rome and London.
+He holds a PhD degree from the Bartlett, UCL, in History and Theory of Architecture and Urbanism, with a research focus on West Berlin Marxist architecture groups at the turn of the 1970s.
+He has taught history of architecture, architectural design, and urban design at various universities, including UCL, Westminster, Greenwich, and the Rome Programs of Cornell and Virginia Tech.
+His publications primarily center around the Italian neo-avant-garde movement and the West German architectural and political contexts.

 Survey of British Architecture